testflows/TestFlows-Asserts/README.rst

     assert buf.append(2) and buf, error()

-In the code above, assertion fails and the **buf** list is modified twice.
+In the code above, the assertion fails and the **buf** list is modified twice.
 Once when the assertion fails and once when the assertion is reinterpreted when **error()** method is evaluated.